harryphiles/trading-system-poc/README.md

 The `OrderQueue` class manages the queue of orders to be processed.
 It handles adding orders to the queue, updating order books, and managing order cancellations.

 ### MatchEngine
-The `MatchEngine` is responsible for matching buy and sell orders and executing trades.
+The `MatchEngine` class is responsible for matching buy and sell orders and executing trades.
 A trade occurs when the highest bid on the buy side is equal to or greater than the lowest ask on the sell side.

 ## Features